lepoco/wc-poczta/readme.txt

 1. The plugin was created

 == Upgrade Notice ==

+= 1.3.2 =
+Added error logging to debug.log and fixes with detection of directories and files

 = 1.3.0 =
 Fixing the weight limit and add custom e-mail fields.